s4w3d0ff/python-poloniex/README.md

 # poloapi

-A Python Poloniex.com API wrapper
+A Python Poloniex.com API wrapper - Tested on Python 2.7.6 & 3.4.3

+Based off of a wrapper written by 'oipminer': [http://pastebin.com/8fBVpjaj]

+##Updates:
-Tested on Python 2.7.6 & 3.4.3.
-Based off of a wrapper written by 'oipminer': [http://pastebin.com/8fBVpjaj].
-ApiKey and Secret are optional if used for just public commands.
-Improved error handling.
-Returns 'False' if the command supplied does not exist (this helps on Poloniex Bandwith because you can't accidently make invalid calls to the API server) .
+-ApiKey and Secret are optional if used for just public commands.

+-Returns 'False' if the command supplied does not exist (this helps on Poloniex API bandwith) .

 ##Examples:
 Public Commands (APIKey and Secret optional):